ReyhanehRazavi-99/Facial-Emotion-Recognition/README.md

 2) AlexNet (Fine-Tuned End-to-End)

+It is on the furplus_1 file, second part
 Backbone: start from ImageNet weights; replace the final FC layer with an 8-class head.

 Training: optimize all weights (or optionally freeze early conv blocks) using AdamW, label smoothing, and a cosine LR schedule; early stopping on validation loss.